 Candidates for the degrees Master of Science, Master of Applied Science, Master of Engineering and Doctor of Philosophy will be admitted under the General Admission Requirements.

-Details regarding admission to the Royal Military College as a graduate student can be found in Application for Admission (Section 4.1) of this Calendar
+Details regarding admission to the Royal Military College as a graduate student can be found in the Admissions section of this calendar.

-The Master's of Engineering Degree will be awarded to candidates who successfully complete a programme of studies normally comprised of eight (8) term courses at the graduate level plus a project.
+The Master's of Engineering degree will be awarded to candidates who successfully complete a programme of studies normally comprised of eight (8) term courses at the graduate level plus a project.